 - Saturday, 20 May 2023 – 10:00 – 14:30

 In accordance with European Athletics regulations, all participants must comply with eligibility qualifications for Area Games or Championships as set out in the World Athletics Rules.

-No athlete may compete in the European Athletics Team Championships unless entered by a European Athletics Member Federation.
+No athlete may compete in the European Race Walking Team Championships 2023 unless entered by a European Athletics Member Federation.

-Only athletes aged at least 18 (eighteen) years on 31 December of the year of the competition may participate in the Shot Put (men) and Hammer Throw (men).
+- only athletes aged at least 18 (eighteen) years on 31 December of the year of the competition may participate in the 20 km (Senior Men and Senior Women)